It’s Fall back again: Daylight Saving Time ends next Sunday, November 5 at 2 a.m.

 1. More Car Accidents?

 An increase in car accidents during DST has been both supported and opposed in the academic literature.
-The general concept defending the case, however, conclude that subtle changes in sleep patterns and circadian rhythms can change human alertness and, in some situations, might increase the risk of potentially fatal car accidents.
+The general concept defending the case, however, concludes that subtle changes in sleep patterns and circadian rhythms can change human alertness and, in some situations, might increase the risk of potentially fatal car accidents.

 Though in 2010, another study published in the Journal of Safety Research found that daylight saving time can result in fewer crashes by the increased visibility for drivers in the morning.
 All in all, even if its spring or fall back season, remember to drive safely and to change the clocks of your car.